Darrin MacLeod

-Darrin MacLeod (born March 4, 1994) is a retired Canadian professional soccer player who is currently the goalkeeping coach for Sporting Kansas City II of MLS Next Pro.
+Darrin MacLeod (born March 4, 1994) is a retired Canadian professional soccer player who is currently the goalkeeping coach for Sporting Kansas City of MLS.

 Career

 Youth

 MacLeod played for Kitchener Minor Soccer from 2003 to 2006 before moving to Oakville Soccer Club playing for the 1994 Raiders A for 5 years, MacLeod and the Oakville Raiders would win the Ontario Cup in 2007 and 2009.
 MacLeod was awarded OSC (Oakville Soccer Club) Male Youth Athlete of the year for 2009.

 MacLeod has previously trained with Newcastle United on multiple occasions as well as Sporting of Portugal.